American Canyon Wetlands Restoration Plan

 American Canyon Community and Parks Foundation, California Department of Fish and Wildlife, Napa County Flood Control and Water Conservation District, Napa County Regional Park and Open Space District, Napa County Resource Conservation District, and the American Canyon Open Space Advisory Committee.

-UPDATE 2022: Following a period of staff transition, the City of American Canyon resumed work on their project in the Fall of 2021 by forming a Technical Advisory Committee, which helped to select a contractor.
+2022 UPDATE: Following a period of staff transition, the City of American Canyon resumed work on their project in the Fall of 2021 by forming a Technical Advisory Committee, which helped to select a contractor.
 Work on the feasibility studies began in March 2022, including fieldwork to assess hydrology on site, cultural resources research, and development of an outreach and engagement plan

 The City of American Canyon will conduct feasibility studies, form a Technical Advisory Committee, prepare a Wetlands Restoration Plan, and prepare a Monitoring Plan.
 The American Canyon Wetlands Restoration Plan will summarize opportunities for projects that will protect, restore, and enhance wetland and upland habitat along the City’s shoreline in Napa County.
 The feasibility studies will address strategies for flood protection and habitat restoration; opportunities for education, community engagement, and public access; strategies for managing wastewater overflow; and potential impacts of sea level rise to the project area.